NapNeko/NapCatDocs/docs/en-US/guide/config_adv.md

 If everything goes smoothly, you should be able to access NapCat's WebUI at `https://your-domain/napcat/webui` and connect the bot to `https://your-domain/onebot/` and `wss://your-domain/onebot/`.

-:::warning
+> [!WARNING]

-Do not write comments into the configuration file, otherwise, it will fail to parse.
+> Do not write comments into the configuration file, otherwise, it will fail to parse.

 :::